-Second factor is the number of parts you need to replace
+The parts you need to replace

-Parts are easy to find for new cars, but for many old autos you will have to do an extensive research to find and then spend a good amount of money to buy.
-The best way to go about this is to try to find the same vehicle in junk yards and buy the parts from there.
+Parts are easy to find for new cars.
+But for many old autos, you will have to do extensive research and then invest a good amount of money.
+The best way to go about this is to try to find the same vehicle in junkyards and buy the parts from there.

-Third factor are the tools you will need
+The tools you will need

-Check out this guide by Hemmings Motor News with some of the best cars to restore, which may help you choose your next classic car to restore.
-Good luck and have fun restoring your classic vehicle and remember that the most important tool in this job will be your hands driven by passion.
+Check out this guide by Hemmings Motor News with some of the best cars to restore, which may help you choose your next classic car project.
+Good luck, and remember that the most important tool in this job will be your hands driven by passion.

-Your classic car will be most likely inoperable (if you have decided to really get your hands dirty!), which means that the cost to ship the car will be higher.
-Shipping is usually part of the restoration process, so don’t hestitate to contact us with questions.
-We are here to help you and work with you.
+Your classic car will be most likely inoperable (if you have decided to really get your hands dirty!), which means that the cost to transport it may be higher.
+Shipping a car is often a part of the restoration process, so don’t hesitate to reach out to us online or call Corsia team.
+We will be happy to help you get your next restoration project started!